derogab/derogab.com/source/_posts/Hide-YouTube-Shorts.md

 ## The solution

 There is a very simple trick to go back to the \'Old YouTube\' without Shorts, at least on the web version.

+![alt text][no_shorts_img]

 Here a quick tutorial:

 1. Install [uBlock Origin](https://github.com/gorhill/uBlock) in your browser.